Suffering from smallpox after Gettysburg, Lincoln may have infected his valet

 On his way home from delivering the Gettysburg Address in 1863, President Abraham Lincoln was overcome by a splitting headache.

 A fever was coming on.
 He grew quiet.
 Not knowing what else to do, the president who had just given one of the most famous speeches in American history went to his drawing room and bathed his head in cold water.
-Then he laid down.
+Then he lay down.

 At his side on Nov.
 19, 1863, helping take care of him was one of the most important yet historically overlooked people in Lincoln’s life – William H. Johnson, a 30-year-old Black man the president had brought with him from Illinois to be his personal valet.